The release exists before

 Build the dependency graph

-Schedule freeze windows and collect approvals
+Coordinate freeze windows and approvals

-Dependency graph and merge sequencing
+- Dependency graph computed before merge sequencing begins

 Why existing tools fall short